ebatsoncloud/basic-vnet-segmentation/README.md

 ## What this is

 A small lab I built while studying for AZ-104.
-I wanted to actually build a segmented network instead of just reading about NSGs and hoping it stuck — so I put up a web-facing VM and a data VM, locked the data one down so only the web tier could talk to it, then used Network Watcher to prove it actually worked instead of just assuming it did.
+I wanted to build a segmented network instead of just reading about NSGs and hoping it stuck — so I put up a web-facing VM and a data VM, and locked the data one down so only the web tier could talk to it.

 ## Setup